laravel-liberu/documentation/docs/backend/products.md

 - provides CRUD functionality for the `Product` model
 - defines the relationship with a manufacturer and multiple suppliers and can manage the default supplier
-- the Enso `Company` model is used for the manufacturer, suppliers and default supplier relationships;
+- the Liberu `Company` model is used for the manufacturer, suppliers and default supplier relationships;
 `dynamic methods` are added on the `Company` for the `$company->products` (supplied products) & `$company->manufacturedProducts` relationships.